Creating call sheets

 Leaving the call sheet unpublished, is great if you want to pre-produce call sheets and later add any last minute details and publish it closer to the production day.

-After the shooting day, published call sheets are automatically moved to the “Archive” tap, where you can find all past call sheets.
+After the shooting day, published call sheets are automatically moved to the “Archive” tab, where you can find all past call sheets.

 STEP 19: Announcing published call sheets

-To announce to your team that you have published a call sheet, click on Messages at the top and then on the Add Message icon.
+To announce to your team that you have published a call sheet, click on the Announce icon on the call sheet.

-Write your message, and note that you do not need to link to the call sheet, it will show up in the call sheet menu automatically.
-Select your production in the drop down menu, then click submit.
+Adjust the text if you like!
+Write your message, and note that you do not need to link to the call sheet, it will be added automatically.
+Select your production in the drop down menu, then click save to send it.

 Your message will now be shown to everybody in your production who are logged on to Dramatify,

 but will also be forwarded to the email inbox of everyone in your team list, including team members that have been invited but who haven’t yet logged on.